 Q5- What if employers suspend their business operations?

-If an employer suspends business operations – whether in whole or to a certain extent – during one pay cycle (i.e., cycle that the employer usually issues paychecks to the employee), they are required to pay wages and benefits to employees pursuant to the labour contract.
+If an employer suspends business operations – whether in whole or to a certain extent – during one pay cycle (i.e., cycle that the employer usually issues paychecks to the employee), they are required to pay wages and benefits to employees pursuant to the labor contract.
 However, if the suspension exceeds one pay cycle, they should pay wages and benefits in compliance with the local rules for salary arrangements during “suspension of production or business” periods:

 - If the employee provides normal work, employers are required to at least pay a salary equal to the current minimum wage.